raul23/equifax-data-breach/README.rst

-  because they certainly knew that if they didn't, they risked further deteriorating their tense diplomatic relations with the currently only military superpower that is the USA which had `accused China`_ of multiple cyberattacks against the US and allies (e.g. the 2015 massive breach at the Office of Personnel Management).
+  because they certainly knew that if they didn't, they risked further deteriorating their tense diplomatic relations with the currently only military superpower that is the USA which had `accused China`_ of multiple cyberattacks against the US and allies (e.g. the `2015 massive breach at the U.S. Office of Personnel Management`_).

 - Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the indictment can be very poor in the quality of the evidence.
 The